the massive losses of Russia's elite regiment sent to invade Kiev

 However, while the regiment suffered considerably, Ukrainian claims that they were wiped out may be overstated.

 However, it is likely that the Parachute Regiment was recently withdrawn from Ukraine.
-Certainly, unidentified elements of the VDV task force were filmed on March 29, as they returned to Belarus.
+Certainly, unidentified elements of the VDV task force were filmed on March 29, when they returned to Belarus.

 The price of failure increases daily.
 At the time of writing, BBC Newsnight has compiled a list of 39 Parachute Regiment members killed in Ukraine.